Is Farmland a Recession-Proof Investment?

-According to NCREIF, these two income streams have generated annual returns of 11-12% over the last 25+ years for farmland investors (a topic we explore further in our investing whitepaper).
+According to NCREIF, these two income streams have generated annual returns of 10-12% over the last 25+ years for farmland investors.

 But there’s more to farmland than attractive passive income potential - farmland has also experienced less volatility than many other popular asset classes, including gold, bonds, and stocks.